-Basic EPS (net income per common share) excludes dilution and is computed by dividing net income available to common stockholders by the weighted-average number of common shares outstanding for the period.
-Diluted EPS (net income per common share - assuming dilution) reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the net income of the entity.
+Net income per common share excludes dilution and is computed by dividing net income available to common stockholders by the weighted-average number of common shares outstanding for the period.
+Net income per common share - assuming dilution reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the net income of the Company.